faddat/fsaf-report/README.md

 # FSAF-report

-My report to the Swiss FASF on the activities of the Interchain Foundation.
+My report to the Swiss FSAF on the activities of the Interchain Foundation.

 I think that this information is also likely to benefit teams actively working in Cosmos.

+## For security reporters in cosmos

 If you have security issues, I strongly recommend that you go directly to [Dev Ojha](x.com/valardragon) who is extremely accomplished, ethical, and wonderful.
 I cannot recommend that you contact the Interchain Foundation due to the risks that: